James Grant (musician): Love and Money reformation and new album

 Love and Money reformed for a show at the Glasgow Royal Concert Hall as part of Celtic Connections 2011; this was intended to be a one-off but was very successful and the band subsequently decided to tour the UK.
 Following this, the band released their fifth studio album The Devil's Debt in 2012.
 A limited edition live album of their Royal Concert Hall show, Strange Kind of Love was also released.

 Butler, Blake & Grant

 Upon being asked to perform at Celtic Connections in 2022, Grant accepted and mentioned that he would like to do a "songwriter's circle" type of show, which led to Teenage Fanclub's Norman Blake and original Suede guitarist Bernard Butler being suggested.
 At their debut show, Butler, Blake & Grant performed songs from each songwriter's back catalogue, with The Times calling it "a classic night."
 Initially agreeing to do two shows, the trio's enjoyment of the experience led to more gigs.

 In March 2025, the trio released the album Butler, Blake & Grant on 355 Recordings.
+In March 2026 a further album, titled Murmurs, was released.